bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/InjectionPhase_0fT68GhTX6Ou_9wM45hYLt/Documentation.md

-Specifies the type of injection used.
+Specifies when injection is performed.